minkinaa/TheLorax/README.md

 Initial lineage data processing to generate cell lineage profiles is outlined in Lineage_Generate_Profiles_Sample_Commands.txt.
 Internal code and input files in folder "Lineage_Processing"; some contain hard-coded file paths.

+Code and associated files for downstream lineage processing (correcting missing data, tree building) can be found in folder "Lineage_Tree_Building_etc."